-- 1 The writer refers to Rex as 'an unexceptional chap' in line 6 in order to emphasise - A his abilities.
-B his humanity.

-- C his intelligence.
-D his appearance. - 2 Why did Bertolt accept the challenge to build Rex? - A He was keen to design an advanced prosthetic hand. - B He felt it would encourage those who've lost limbs. - C He was keen to see how people would react. - D He wanted to change people's perceptions. - 3 The writer mentions Rex's pancreas and kidney in order to illustrate - A how new technology will benefit those who need prostheses.
+- 1 The writer refers to Rex as 'an unexceptional chap' in line 6 in order to emphasise - A his abilities.B his humanity. - C his intelligence.D his appearance. - 2 Why did Bertolt accept the challenge to build Rex? - A He was keen to design an advanced prosthetic hand. - B He felt it would encourage those who've lost limbs. - C He was keen to see how people would react. - D He wanted to change people's perceptions. - 3 The writer mentions Rex's pancreas and kidney in order to illustrate - A how new technology will benefit those who need prostheses.

-their technology.

-in need.

-will

-D never fully overcome the extreme challenges they face.

-C struggle to get the finances to further develop

-6 In the final paragraph, the writer implies that the main purpose of the bionic man is

-B how straightforward the technology behind

-D how difficult it is to integrate bionic organs into

-A They challenge us to re-evaluate who we are.
-B We are right to be uncomfortable with the idea.
-C The idea is slowly becoming more acceptable.
-D Scientists hold wildly different views on them.

-Bertolt is worried that bionic organ manufacturers

-A not be able to gain the trust of the general public.
-B choose financial gain over helping those truly bionic organs is.

-C how bionic organs differ from advanced

-the human body.

-prostheses.
+Listening & Speaking

+↓ Listen and read the text.
+In groups of 4, hold a debate about whether bionic limbs and organs should be used and if the practice should be elective.
+Support your viewpoints with reasons/examples.

-- A to showcase the work of different robotics companies. - B to prove that technology has exceeded the human body's abilities. - C to make people less fearful about artificial body parts. - D to demonstrate to people what could soon be achieved.
+- B how straightforward the technology behind bionic organs is. - C how bionic organs differ from advanced prostheses. - D how difficult it is to integrate bionic organs into the human body. - 4 What does the writer imply about brain implants? - A They challenge us to re-evaluate who we are. - B We are right to be uncomfortable with the idea. - C The idea is slowly becoming more acceptable. - D Scientists hold wildly different views on them. - 5 Bertolt is worried that bionic organ manufacturers will - A not be able to gain the trust of the general public. - B choose financial gain over helping those truly in need. - C struggle to get the finances to further develop their technology. - D never fully overcome the extreme challenges they face. - 6 In the final paragraph, the writer implies that the main purpose of the bionic man is - A to showcase the work of different robotics companies. - B to prove that technology has exceeded the human body's abilities. - C to make people less fearful about artificial body parts. - D to demonstrate to people what could soon be achieved.